shanecrosby/BellaBakes/README.md

 * __Gatsby JSON transformer__ (gatsby-transformer-json) connects to server-side .json files for reading data with GraphQL
 * __Gatsby Image Plugin__ (gatsby-plugin-image) allows you to pull in an image with only the filename specified, by searching from within the specified image folder in gatsby-config.js, and specify in GraphQL the image specs including placeholder effect and size to be provided without needing to specify in the source JSON or CSS.
 * __Gatsby Google Fonts plugin__ (gatsby-plugin-google-fonts) is a somewhat simple way to interface with the Google Fonts api.
 It just needs to be installed, and then included in the gatsby-config.js file.
+* __Re-initialising__ If something happens (*cough OneDrive *cough) and your node_modules folder gets messed up, you can delete it and the package-logck.json file, then run "npm install" to re-initialise the site back to a working state.
+* __Linebreaks in JSON__ If text in a JSON file needs a line break when rendered in HTML, use the '\n' in the JSON file, and then style the paragraph in CSS with the "white-space: pre-line;" selector.
+* __Masonry Layouts__ Not yet fully implemented in most browsers, there are ways of doing it.
+Once is to use a javascript library (masonry-layout), another is to sort of fake it with CSS.
+Guide <a href="https://hackernoon.com/how-to-build-a-masonry-layout-using-css" target="_blank">here</a>

 ## Site Asset Credits:
 Pie icon: